OliverCadman/dept_ci_ms4/README.md

 ## Existing Features

+### Subscriptions

+The [Stripe](https://stripe.com/gb) framework provides functionality for users to subscribe to the DepT service.

+The subscriptions page provides the user a choice between either subscribing as a Tier One member, or as a Tier Two member.
+The subscription choices are presented on relative cards, with a list of benefits tied to each subscription tier, along with a button inviting the user to subscribe.

+Upon selection of a subscription tier, the user is redirected to a Stripe checkout, where the user can enter their card details and finalize their subscription.
+If a user decides to cancel their subscription, they may click Stripe's 'cancel' button, and be redirected back to DepT's Home Page.

+If a user has already subscribed, the subscription card which is paired with their subscription status is indicated through the text content of the card's button, which will display 'Your Current Subscription'.

+If a user wishes to update their subscription plan, they may click on the alternative card's button.
+Upon clicking, they will be redirected to Stripe's customer portal, which keeps a track of the subscribed user's status, and allow the user to make any changes to their subscription.

+### Find a Dep

+This page features a collection of all members who are registered and subscribed to the platform.
+Each dep is presented on a card, with high-level details and average review rating displayed (in the form of star icons, and number of reviews).
+Each card features a button to visit the member's profile page.

+The collection is filterable by:

+* Instrument
+    - Presented as a dropdown
+* Location
+    - Presented as a search text input
+* Genre
+    - Presented as a dropdown
+* Available Today
+    - Presented as a checkbox

+Additionally, a visitor can sort the collection of deps by rating, from low to high and high to low.

+Tier Two members have priority and are featured at the top of the list, regardless of search and sort criteria.

 ### Profiles

 [Django Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) is employed to handle user-management and provide authorization flow for registering, signing in, logging out, and resetting a user's password.
 Upon registration to the platform, a signal is sent to create a User Profile, which shares a One-To-One relationship with the auth-user model.